National Broadband Network: 2025

-In January 2025, the Government announced a $4 billion measure that by 2030 would finish overbuilding 95% of the residences served by the FTTN copper to enable the ordering of upgrades the full speed FTTP fibre.
+In January 2025, the Albanese Labor Government announced a $4 billion measure that by 2030 would finish overbuilding 95% of the residences served by the FTTN copper to enable the ordering of upgrades the full speed FTTP fibre.

-Residential wholesale speeds were scheduled to be increased from September 2025 on the FTTP and HFC network.
-This included the first release of 2 Gigabits per second (Gbps) download plans, labelled as "NBN Hyperfast".
-The highest speed for residential connections would become 2000/200 Mbit/s (Download/Upload) on FTTP and 2000/100 on HFC with both requiring a new network termination device.
-Other tiers to change would include the 100/20 tier being increased to 500/50, the 250/25 tier increased to 750/50 and 1000/50 tier having its upload speed increased to 1000/100.
-The commercial grade Enterprise Ethernet service is to be simplified to five symmetrical up/down tiers of 500, 1000, 2000, 5000 and 10000 Mbit/s.
+Residential wholesale speeds were increased from 14 September 2025 on the FTTP and HFC network; this included the first release of 2 Gigabits per second (Gbps) download plans, labelled as "NBN Hyperfast".
+The highest speed for residential connections became 2000/200 Mbit/s (Download/Upload) on FTTP and 2000/100 on HFC with both requiring a new network termination device.
+Other tiers to change included the 100/20 tier increasing to 500/50, the 250/25 tier increasing to 750/50, and the 1000/50 tier having its upload speed increased to 1000/100.
+The commercial grade Enterprise Ethernet service was simplified to five symmetrical up/down tiers of 500, 1000, 2000, 5000 and 10000 Mbit/s.
+Beginning in July 2027, NBN Co will begin forcing existing FTTN users to upgrade to an FTTP connection, as it seeks to phase out the copper network and MTM promoted by previous Liberal governments.